mecid/mecid.github.io/_posts/2020-08-05-menus-in-swiftui.md

     }
 }
 ```

+> To learn more about the power of toolbars in SwiftUI, take a look at my ["Mastering toolbars in SwiftUI"](/2020/07/15/mastering-toolbars-in-swiftui/) post.

 #### Selection
 Another excellent use case for a menu might be a selection option.
 Assume that you need to provide sorting options in the context of our file manager app.
 Multiple selection options fit great into the menus world.
 You can use the SwiftUI Picker view to provide various options in a menu.
 The declarative nature of the SwiftUI framework allows the picker to adopt the menu and display it inline.
 Let's take a look at the quick example.